Iron Flame: Plot

 On a trip to Samara, Xaden and Violet deepen their physical relationship.
 Xaden trusts Violet enough to bring her along to meet a group of gryphon fliers, where he smuggles daggers to help them fight venin.
 The group includes Xaden's ex-girlfriend, Cat.
 He gives Violet a special dagger for defense, which she hides.
 However, upon returning to Basgiath, Violet is captured by Varrish.
 Rhiannon uses her powers to hide the dagger, but Violet has to reveal the truth about venin to her friends, Ridoc and Sawyer, who agree to help her investigate the First Six.
-Violet believes that journals written by Lyra and Warrick the First Six are hidden in a vault that only a royal bloodline can access, which contain instructions on how to raise wards.
+Violet believes that journals written by Lyra and Warrick of the First Six are hidden in a vault that only member of the royal bloodline can access and contain instructions on how to raise wards.
 She convinces Aaric to join their mission to steal the journals.
 They succeed and Violet gives Xaden Warrick's journal to take to Brennan.
 However, Violet is betrayed by Nolon and tricked into drinking a serum that suppresses her signet and connection to Tairn before being captured by Varrish.

-Varrish tortures Violet for several days for information before once again ordering Dain to read her memory, claiming she is conspiring to bring down the wards.
+Varrish tortures Violet for days for information before once again ordering Dain to read her memory, claiming she is conspiring to bring down the wards.
 Dain does so, but Violet makes him view the memories of the Venin attack in Athebyne.
-Realizing he's been lied to, Dain turns on Varrish and stabs him.
+Realizing he has been lied to, Dain turns on Varrish and stabs him.
 Xaden arrives and they kill Varrish.
-In order to expose the truth about the Venin, Xaden had Wyvern carcasses dropped at several outposts, prompting Navarre leadership to frantically try and cover it up.
-They are intercepted by General Sorrengail, who helps Violet and reveals she forced Violet to join the riders quadrant to keep her away from Markham, knowing he would groom her to be his successor, but have her killed when she tried to expose the truth about the venin.
+To expose the truth about the Venin, Xaden had Wyvern carcasses dropped at several outposts, prompting Navarre leadership to frantically try and cover it up.
+They are intercepted by Lilith, who helps Violet and reveals she forced Violet to join the riders quadrant to keep her away from Markham, knowing he would groom her to be his successor, but have her killed when she tried to expose the truth about the venin.
 With the truth exposed, many of Basgiath's riders choose to leave for Aretia to fight against the venin.

-Violet translates part of Warrick’s journal, but she cannot activate the ward stone.
+Violet translates part of Warrick's journal, but cannot activate the wardstone.
 She discovers that Viscount Tecarus, an old ally of Fen Riorson, possesses a luminary that could help the rebels make weapons.
 Violet travels to Krovla to seek an alliance with him.
-She finds out that Cat is Tecarus's niece and was once engaged to Xaden, who ended it a year ago.
+She finds out that Cat is Tecarus's niece and was once engaged to Xaden, who ended it a year before.
 Tecarus agrees to give them the luminary if the rebels take 100 gryphon fliers back to Aretia for training.
-Violet feels jealous of Cat's past with Xaden, but he reassures her of his love.
 Andarna wakes up after a long sleep, but Violet feels guilt over Andarna's sacrifice during the fight in Resson, knowing it harmed her ability to bear a rider.